avromi-s/TCPSimulation-OperatingSystems/README.md

 # TCPSimulation

-#### This project simulates communication between a Server and Client using a TCP-like protocol.
+This project simulates communication between a Server and a Client using a TCP-like protocol.
+Once a connection is established, the Server sends a file to the Client in a sequence of packets.
+For the simulation, we 'drop' ~20% of packets sent by the server and rely on the protocol to recover from this so that the complete file is successfully received.

 ### To run the simulation:
 -   Download and install the Server and Client application .exe's (found in the releases) onto the same or separate computers